August 9, 2021

 If you prefer video content, take a look at the tutorial from my Youtube channel.

-What is Path Analysis in Google Analytics 4?
+What is Path Exploration in Google Analytics 4?

 Simply put, you can see how your users/visitors are using the website/app.
 You can see what kind of events/pages occurred first and if you click on a certain branch, you can then see what pages/events occurred after that.